Get Started with Transaction Security

 - Both email and in-app notifications

 These examples are just a few of the things you can do with Transaction Security.
-Look at the online help examples for more ideas.
+Check out the resources included in this unit for more examples.